bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day8.md

                     .body(matchesJsonSchemaInClasspath("products-schema.json"));

 ##### 6. How can you convert from Json to Java Object and Java Object to Json ?
-- Serialization : From Json to Java
+- Serialization : Java Object to Json
-- Deserialization : From Java to Json
+- Deserialization : Json to Java

 - I have POJO(Plain Old Java Object) class that represent the structure of json object I use Jackson Data-bind library to do such conversion known as Serialization and De-Serialization